szphzz/data401-ds-process-ethics/README.md

-# DATA 401 Data Science Process and Ethics, Fall 2023
+# DATA 401 Data Science Process and Ethics

 This repo consists of in-class assignments.